 Is your picky toddler not eating?
 It happens to all of us at one time or another.
-Here’s why it might be happening…and what you can do to make it better.
-(Or at least to learn what’s normal so you can relax.)
+Here’s why it might be happening…and what you can do to make it better (or at least how to know what’s normal so you can relax).

 Picky Eating in Toddlers

 You get everyone to the table and bring out the food.
 Your toddler won’t eat, throws a fit, or fusses.
 No matter how hard you try, this is often the reality of feeding toddlers.
 The good news is that a toddler not eating is actually quite normal.

 The bad news?
 It’s a difficult thing to know exactly why your toddler isn’t eating—and what exactly you should do about it.

 But there are simple steps you can take to improve the situation.

 Family meals are a chance to be together at the end of a long day, to enjoy food, and to create daily rituals and routines.
 But when a toddler won’t eat, whether at the family table or not, it can throw off even the best of intentions.
 And it can make meal time a huge source of stress.